top of page

 ANEMIA SYMPTOMS

-• Experiencing PICA which means you crave non-food items, for example ice
+• Experiencing PICA, which means you crave non-food items, for example ice

 • Your hands or feet feel cold

-• Dizziness, lightheadedness
+• Dizziness and/or lightheadedness

-If you notice any of these signs, talk to your provider.
-Even if it requires scheduling an extra appointment.
+If you notice any of these signs, talk to your provider, even if it requires scheduling an extra appointment.
 Following up with appointments and blood tests can help establish early diagnosis, find the right treatment, and prevent birth complications.

-TAKING CARE OF YOURSELF AND YOUR BABY
+TAKING CARE OF YOURSELF IS THE FIRST STEP OF CARING FOR YOUR BABY

 • Tell your provider if anemia is known in your family medical history